-- A fully licensed tented or custom-built restaurant structure which would act as a central hub and overlook a lawn area facing Quinns Beach: - provide breakfast to guests and create a café style outdoor area for guests and the general public; - potential sunset cocktail concept; - afternoon jazz, piano, acoustic or background music for guests and the general public; and - available for functions, birthdays, corporate retreats, small conferences, family groups and wedding receptions; - Lawn area with potentially a long shallow reflection pool.
+- A fully licensed tented or custom-built restaurant structure which would act as a central hub and overlook a lawn area facing Quinns Beach: - provide breakfast to guests and create a café style outdoor area for guests and the general public; - o potential sunset cocktail concept; - afternoon jazz, piano, acoustic or background music for guests and the general public; and - available for functions, birthdays, corporate retreats, small conferences, family groups and wedding receptions; - Lawn area with potentially a long shallow reflection pool.
 This area would be used by guests, family groups, yoga, small intimate concerts and some wedding ceremonies and receptions.
-The Proponent has suggested that it would work with adjacent commercial restaurants (City lessees) and the hiring of the City's Quinns-Mindarie Community Centre (potentially for weddings) to enable the sharing of income opportunities;

-- Toilet/shower block, car parking areas, laundry, office and caretakersecurity/accommodation, shaded seating area, etc.; - Public/community access to the front of the resort area would be encouraged on the lawn, lounging chairs/bean bags and possible children's playground with the ability to purchase food and beverage from the restaurant area; - Sunset concerts on the weekend on the grassed area with infinity pool (relaxed set up with chairs, rugs and bean bags) overlooking the ocean/ Quinns Beach; and - Reflection pool (children's paddling pool) would have standard pump and filtration systems.
+The Proponent has suggested that it would work with adjacent commercial restaurants (City lessees) and the hiring of the City's Quinns-Mindarie Community Centre (potentially for weddings) to enable the sharing of income opportunities; - Toilet/shower block, car parking areas, laundry, office and caretakersecurity/accommodation, shaded seating area, etc.; - Public/community access to the front of the resort area would be encouraged on the lawn, lounging chairs/bean bags and possible children's playground with the ability to purchase food and beverage from the restaurant area; - Sunset concerts on the weekend on the grassed area with infinity pool (relaxed set up with chairs, rugs and bean bags) overlooking the ocean/ Quinns Beach; and - Reflection pool (children's paddling pool) would have standard pump and filtration systems.
 It is intended that the pool would have an infinity edge for social media photographs plus a section at the front where bridal parties could stand for ceremonies and photographs and also act as a small stage for live music performances.

 Accommodation is to be targeted at wedding accommodation (the Proponent's primary business model), tourists, yoga, health and wellbeing retreats, community groups, corporate getaways, fitness groups, surf carnivals and government groups.
+(Administration notes that weddings and events already occur at the Quinns-Mindarie Community Centre and other venues in the locality.
+The Proponent's operations are subject to compliance with the assigned noise levels in the Environmental Protection (Noise) Regulations 1997.
+If a noise nuisance is allegedly being created by the use of equipment, noise monitoring can be performed by the City's Health Services section to assess compliance.)

 The Proponent proposes to set up a new company dedicated to its project - owned, operated and marketed through one entity.
-The Site will not be developed and operated by an existing company (as such, the ASIC search at Attachment 8 is background information only).
+The Site will not be developed and operated by an existing company (as such, the ASIC search at Attachment 10 is background information only and further company structure information, and related lease guarantees and security, will be provided if the Proponent's proposal proceeds to a future report to Council to approve a lease arrangement).